AndySharez/AndySharez/README.md

 I am a beginning Developer from Germany.

-- :telescope: I’m learning pyhton & C; I used to develop or customize websites & PWAs by using PHP, html & css.
+- :telescope: I’m learning python & C; I used to develop or customize websites & PWAs by using PHP, html & css.

 - :seedling: Exploring Technical Content Writing.